aastono/GasPedaalContact/README.md

 #### Created by Aditya Astono from May 14th to May 16th 2016.
 Account for testing: admin@admin.com with "admin" as the password.
 You can also register yourself through the application.

+######Notes
+- ConnectDB.php connects to a localhost server with "root" as username.
+If you do have different credentials to your server, please change it accordingly.
+- Only if the "Send as Attachment" is not working, configure your php.ini file and change "exclude_globals" property to "On".
+Do not change if the function is working properly.
+Changing this property will result in malfunction of your server, to fix it revert that property back to "Off".